Cornwall Council commits to the principles of Localism and Devolution

 Devolution's purpose is to help sustain locally-led service delivery.

-local councils and community groups to play an active role in local decision making.
+We work to; enable and empower local councils and community groups to play an active role in local decision making.

 Find out more about the Councils vision for localism and devolution below.